-, animals use their claws for various purposes (hunting, climbing, grooming, defense, etc.).
-However, over time, these claws grow dull from continuous use and must be sharpened to maintain their usefulness.
+In Real Life, animals use their claws for various purposes (hunting, climbing, grooming, digging, defense, etc.).
+However, over time, these claws grow dull and must be sharpened to maintain their usefulness.

 Not so in the world of fiction.
 In many fictional cases, animal claws remain insanely sharp even after constant use.
 Moreover, these claws are so sharp that they are effectively natural swords able to slice through things that few (if any) real life animals could ever scratch.
 Werewolves, dragons, Mons, and other superpowered animal characters can be expected to use this trope.

 - Fullmetal Alchemist:

 - Lust is known as the Ultimate Spear, and hasn't been shown to be unable to cut anything.
 Strictly speaking Lust herself is not natural, making for kind of a gray area in the trope.

 - Greed, also a homunculus and in the same gray area, has claws on his Ultimate Shield that are able to cut into stone.
 No in-universe evidence was ever given as to whether Lust's Ultimate Spear could cut Greed's Ultimate Shield.

 - Ultimate Muscle: Thunder's left shoulder possesses a large lion's claw when it is used for his Lion's Authority Signature Move.